 FAQ

-Absolutely!
-I'd actually encourage you to use both white and brown eggs because you'll get completely different results depending on which eggs you use.
 The brown eggs often result in deeper, richer colors while the white eggs tend to be more pastel.
 You can also make endless shades of the basic colors depending on how long you soak the eggs in the liquid dye.

-Yes.
-The acid in vinegar causes a reaction that makes the dyes actually stick to the eggshells.
-The amount of vinegar will vary from recipe-to-recipe, but don't go overboard thinking more vinegar always equals more color.
-That's not true and too much vinegar can actually begin to dissolve the eggshells.
+The amount of vinegar will vary from recipe-to-recipe, but don't go overboard thinking more vinegar always equals brighter color.
+That's not true and too much vinegar can actually begin to dissolve the egg shell if you soak eggs too long.

 Of course!
 These are as safe, if not safer than, eggs dyed with artificial colors.